If you’re looking to set up an LLC in California, you’re on the right page…

 Further, an annual $800 LLC tax is due by the 15th day of the fourth month after LLC formation and every year thereafter.
 If the LLC’s income exceeds $250,000, it will owe an additional LLC tax based on the income amount.

 The $800 minimum tax prepayment is due by the 15th day of the 4th month after LLC formation.
 The next tax year, the $800 minimum tax is due on April 15.
-So if you form an LLC on December 1, and you file taxes on a calendar year basis, the $800 minimum tax is due by March 15.
+So if you form a California llc on December 1, and you file taxes on a calendar year basis, the $800 minimum tax is due by March 15.
 Another $800 payment would be due again on April 15.

 The fee to file is $20.